Table of Contents

 - The human species is inherently social; freedom is communal and collective.

-- A good society is achieved through group consciousness, mutual support, and collective action.
+- A good society is achieved through culture of trust, cohesive solidarity, group consciousness, mutual support, and collective action.

 And it is affirmed that:

-- Egalitarianism and fairness is central to human nature, is the center of any worthy politics.
+- Egalitarianism and fairness is central to human nature, is the center of any worthy politics and good society.

-- High inequality is unhealthy, stressful, traumatizing, and dangerous.
+- High inequality is unhealthy, stressful, traumatizing, dangerous, and unsustainable.

 - Artificial scarcity, authoritarian hierarchy, and social division should be challenged.